dfelinto/blender-manual/manual/video_editing/preview/sidebar.rst

 Prefetch Frames
    Automatically fill the cache with frames after the current frame in the background.
-   Use this feature to achieve more consistent playback speed.
+   Use this to achieve a more consistent playback speed.
    This feature currently doesn't support rendering scene strips.

 .. _bpy.types.SpaceSequenceEditor.display_channel: